 DWA 101 - International Relations: The Changing Rules of the Game

 DWA 237 - Cuba, China, Vietnam: Communism in a Post Communism World

 DWA 299 - Qualitative Methods and Research Design

-DWA 337 - Junior Seminar in International Relations Theory
+DWA 337 - Junior Seminar: International Relations Theory

 DWA 490 - Senior Seminar in Diplomacy/World Affairs